 - Handling the Piercing: Do not handle the piercing or let others handle the piercing without first washing hands under running water with soap and at least 30 seconds of frictions.
 In fact, other than maybe your piercer, no one else should handle the piercing or jewelry until the piercing is completely healed.
 Also the only time you should have any contact with a healing piercing is when you are cleaning the piercing.
 Handling and playing with a healing piercing is only going to increase the chances for infection, prolonged healing or other problems.

 - Oral Contact: No oral contact.
 This includes your own.
 Even your own mouth can contain a number of foreign pathogens that when they are introduced into an open wound will cause an infection.
 Mom was right the second filthiest part of the body is the mouth.
 With oral piercings where the tissue is acceptable to small tears, you should wait additional time after the piercing has healed to give the piercing tunnel time to strengthen.
-Usually a minimum of 6 weeks after the piercing is healed.
+Usually, a minimum of 6 weeks after the piercing is healed.

-- Other's Bodily fluids: Do not allow bodily fluids of anyone other than yourself to come in contact with the piecing or the jewelry until it is completely healed.
+- Other's Bodily fluids: Do not allow bodily fluids of anyone other than yourself to come in contact with the piercing or the jewelry until it is completely healed.
 This is basically anything that comes out of another person's body.
 With genital piercings, a latex barrier should be used.
-Understand that we are not only concerned with STD but other pathogens that your partner may have that are acceptable to them but not you. for this reason I suggest practicing safe sex for a minimum of 6 months.
+Understand that we are not only concerned with STD but other pathogens that your partner may have that are acceptable to them but not you. for this reason, I suggest practicing safe sex for a minimum of 6 months.

 - Your Own Bodily Fluids: Your bodily fluids are not sterile but acceptable to you under the right conditions.
 Meaning that anything but fecial mater is acceptable to you if it is body temperature.
 This doesn't include saliva which can contain a number of contaminates.